-Nitrate: Nitrate in drinking water at levels above 45 mg/L is a health risk for infants of less than six months of age.
+Nitrate expressed as "nitrate as nitrogen" in drinking water at levels above 10 mg/L is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in serious illness; symptoms include shortness of breath and blueness of the skin.
-Nitrate levels above 45 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with specific enzyme deficiencies.
+Nitrate as nitrogen levels above 10 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with specific enzyme deficiencies.
 If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.

 TTHMs [Total Trihalomethanes]: Some people who use water containing trihalomethanes in excess of the MCL over many years may experience liver, kidney, or central nervous system problems and may have an increased risk of getting cancer.